arrowtype/test-fontmake-glyphs-build-cff-naming/README.md

   - `Localized Family Names`, which Glyphs describes as: "Font family name.
 Corresponds to the OpenType name table ID 16 (typographic family name).
 Used to calculate IDs 1, 3, 4, 6, 16 and 21.
 OpenType spec: name ID 16"
   - `Localized Style Names`, which Glyphs describes as: "Style Name or Subfamily Name.
 Used to calculate OpenType name table IDs 1 and 2, 4, 6, 17 and 22.
 ‘This string must be unique within a particular typographic family.
 OpenType spec: name ID 17’"
 - Exports contain `FileName` parameters, to prevent doubled width names in their filenames.
 Without this, files are generated like `FamilynameCondensed-CondensedMedium.otf`.

+Note: this builds as desired (for “Approach 2”) when a Glyphs build is run.
+However, FontMake offers numerous benefits, so I don’t want to rely on building with Glyphs.

+### Test 1: Basic problem

 Build the Glyphs font with fontmake: